JLNeuroLab/token-by-token/README.md

 ```
 ## 4. Model Results and Evaluation

 This section presents the quantitative and qualitative results for all three models: Classic n-gram, Neural embeddings, and GPT-based.
-Each model includes perplexity, loss curves, vocabulary growth, and observations.
+Each model includes perplexity, loss curves and observations.

+---

+### 4.0 Byte Pair Encoding (BPE) Overview

+We implemented **Byte Pair Encoding (BPE) from scratch**, without relying on any external libraries.
+BPE works by iteratively merging the most frequent pair of characters or subwords in the dataset to create a compact, efficient subword vocabulary.

+**Implementation Details:**
+- Tokenized the raw Shakespeare dataset into characters initially.
+- Counted frequencies of character pairs and merged the most frequent ones iteratively.
+- Repeated the merge process until reaching the target vocabulary size (*k* merges).
+- Generated subword tokens that balance vocabulary size with the ability to represent rare words efficiently.
+- Output: a subword vocabulary and a mapping from tokens to IDs, used in all downstream models.

+**Observations:**
+- A vocabulary size of **k=200** was selected as optimal.
+- This BPE configuration was **used for all subsequent neural and GPT models**.
+- The resulting tokenization improves both training efficiency and text generation quality.

+---
+After this preprocessing step, all models were trained using the tokenized data described above.
+The following sections present results per model.

 ---
 ### 4.1 Classic n-gram Model